You, You, You

 "You, You, You" is a popular song published in 1953.
 The music was written by Lotar Olias, the original German lyrics by Walter Rothenberg, with English lyrics written by Robert Mellin.

-Ames Brothers recoding
+Ames Brothers recording

-A recording by The Ames Brothers with Hugo Winterhalter's orchestra and chorus was made at Manhattan Center, New York City on May 16, 1953.
+A recording by the Ames Brothers with Hugo Winterhalter's orchestra and chorus was made at Manhattan Center, New York City on May 16, 1953.
 It was released by RCA Victor as catalog number 20-5325A (in US) and by EMI on the His Master's Voice label as catalog number B 105431.
-It became a major hit in the US in 1953 reaching the No. 2 spot in the Billboard chart.
+It became a major hit in the US in 1953 reaching the number one spot in the Billboard chart.